-Bitdefender has a well-designed, user-friendly interface across all of its apps.
+Bitdefender has a well-designed, user-friendly interface across all apps.
 The desktop dashboard is particularly intuitive, with large buttons and a Quick Action option that you can customize.

 All of Bitdefender’s features are organized into 3 categories — Protection, Privacy, and Utilities — making it easy to navigate through all the different features.

 The iOS and Android apps are feature-rich, intuitive, and provide a nice user experience.
 The Android app includes most of Bitdefender’s features, while the iOS app offers web protection, a scam alert feature, breach monitoring, and a VPN.